Vitolofs7/SmartSpaces/docs/LAYERED_ARCHITECTURE.md

 - Clear separation of concerns
 - High maintainability and readability
 - Easy testing of domain and application logic
-- Infrastructure can be replaced or extended with minimal impact
+- Infrastructure can be replaced or extended with minimal impact (e.g. switching from in-memory to SQLite)
 - Domain model remains clean and independent

 ---